RIPmr/document/docs/RaindropFXPro/RaindropFXProFAQ.md

 FAQ.

+## Q: I can't see raindrops in HDRP even if I have added the post effect to volume component?
+### A:  {docsify-ignore}
+	Please add RaindropFX_HDRP and RaindropFX_GPU to 'After Post Process'

+	in 'File/Build Settings.../Player Settings.../HDRP Default Settings' before using it.

 ## Q: When I use it in the editor in play mode everything works fine.
 However, when I create a build and start it, the raindrop effect isn't visible anymore.
 What could be the problem?
 ### A:  {docsify-ignore}
 	1. The problem is mainly caused by the 'Shader.Find' API, custom shaders will not be included into the player build if nothing references it.
-	2. So first you can try to go to 'ProjectSettings->Graphics' in your Unity editor then add all the 5 shaders of RaindropFX (located at : RaindropFXPro/Shaders/HDRP) to 'always included shaders', then rebuild your game and try it again.
+	2. So first you can try to go to 'ProjectSettings->Graphics' in your Unity editor then add all the shaders of RaindropFX (located at : RaindropFX_XXXX/Shaders) to 'always included shaders', then rebuild your game and try it again.
 	3. If you try to build an apk for Android platform, you can try to do the following:
 		- File -> Build Settings
 		- Click "Player Settings"